BenIlies/CS394X/Vulnerable-Website/Mitigations/README.md

 # Vulnerable Website Mitigations

-In our setup, vulnerable website is listening on port 51130 and with a database.
-The mitigated files can be found in the `html` folder.
+In our setup, a vulnerable website is listening on port 51130 and is connected to a database.
+The mitigated files, which have been secured against vulnerabilities, can be found in the `html` folder.
-## Mitigations

 ### SQL Injection